erikw/taiga-stats/README.md

 <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=47283228" title="Open in GitHub Codespaces" ><img alt="Open in GitHub Codespaces" src="https://github.com/codespaces/badge.svg"></a>
 </p>

-This is a script for all you Scrum||Kanban masters out there who use Taiga and are interested in visualizing progress and generate some automated statistics and graphs.
+This is a script for all you Scrum||Kanban masters out there who use Taiga and are interested in visualizing progress and generating some automated statistics and graphs.

-[Taiga](https://taiga.io/) is an Open Source virtual Scrum and Kanban board that is popular for managing projects and work.
-We use a physical whiteboard at work but I mirror the status of stories in Taiga so that I can collect some statistics and generate diagrams and graphs using this tool I wrote.
+[Taiga](https://taiga.io/) is an open-source virtual Scrum and Kanban board that is popular for managing projects and work.
+We use a physical whiteboard at work, but I mirror the status of stories in Taiga so that I can collect some statistics and generate diagrams and graphs using this tool I wrote.

 # Features
 ```console